Equine Science

 Equine Event and Racecourse Management

 In this module, you’ll turn your hand to financial management tools, human resources management, and marketing.
-All these skills will go towards managing the complex and multifaceted job of planning events.
+These skills will go towards managing the complex and multifaceted job of planning events.
 You’ll also learn how to run an effective event safely, whether it be indoors or outdoors at racecourses.

 Genetics

-Whether your interest lies in Thoroughbred or sport horse, a solid understanding of genetics and the law of inheritance is absolutely essential, to raise sound and competitive horses.
-You’ll firstly investigate mendelian genetics and its application in the equine industry, followed by qualitative and quantitative genetics, how the Hardy Weinberg equilibrium can be related to the equine population.
+Whether your interest lies in Thoroughbred or sport horse, a solid understanding of genetics and the law of inheritance is absolutely essential to raise sound and competitive horses.
+You’ll firstly investigate mendelian genetics and its application in the equine industry.
+This will be followed by qualitative and quantitative genetics, where you'll examine how the Hardy Weinberg equilibrium can be related to the equine population.

 On completion of this module, you’ll have gained the skills to complement careers within breeding, whether as stud managers, bloodstock agents, or pedigree researchers.